-In other words; if coming from Seoul, take the KTX all the way to Busan, then ride the metro up to Yangsan, then take a taxi from there (or use the shuttle bus if you’re able to arrange it).
-But really, if you’re willing to spend that much time and money travelling from Seoul, High1 and Yongpyong are much, much better calls!
+In other words; if coming directly from Seoul, take the KTX all the way to Busan, then ride the metro up to Yangsan, then take a taxi from there.
+But really, if you’re willing to spend that much time and money travelling from Seoul, High1 and Yongpyong are much, much better calls.

 Any questions about Eden Valley ski resort?
 Leave a comment below and I’ll get back to you.